Last Updated on Oct 22, 2024 by Vanessa Sequeira

 Vedanta Ltd

-Founded in 1965, Vedanta is a global diversified natural resource company operating across segments: aluminium, copper, power, iron ore, lead, silver, zinc, oil, gas, etc. The company has finalised a technology partnership with Taiwanese firm Innolux and is also close to finalizing a partnership for semiconductor manufacturing.
+Founded in 1965, Vedanta is a global diversified natural resource company operating across segments: aluminium, copper, power, iron ore, lead, silver, zinc, oil, gas, etc. The company has finalised a technology partnership with Taiwanese firm Innolux and is also close to finalising a partnership for semiconductor manufacturing.
+This makes it one of the best semiconductor stocks for investors looking at the semiconductor share list in India.

-• As per the Tickertape Scorecard, the stock is underpriced.
+• As per the Tickertape Scorecard, the stock is underpriced but is in the overbought zone.
 The stock has a moderate number of red flags.

 Click here to learn more about the red flags present in the stock.